tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * Do you see anything wrong with the the current state of the mint function?

 * **Answer**: Currently our mint function does not check to see if you are the owner of the contract.
 This allows anyone to mint new tokens and increase their balance.

+* This final vulnerability that we're going to fix isn't complicated but one that is extremely important to fix.

 * We can fix this easily by adding a simple `require` statement.